Asthma Prevention and Asthma Recovery: Here’s What You Need To Know

 1. Eat a healthy diet.

-A healthy diet includes plenty of fruits, vegetables, whole grains, and low-fat proteins.
+A healthy diet includes many fruits, vegetables, whole grains, and low-fat proteins.
 Avoid processed foods, sugary drinks, and saturated fats.

 2. Get enough rest.

-Getting enough sleep is important for everyone, but it’s especially important if you have asthma.
+Getting enough sleep is important for everyone, but it’s especially important for asthmatics.
 Make sure to get at least 7 hours of sleep every night.

 3. Be active every day.

-Exercise is good for your overall health, but it can also help manage your asthma symptoms.
+Exercise is good for your overall health and can help manage your asthma symptoms.
 Talk to your doctor about what type and amount of activity are right for you.

 4. Avoid triggers.

-If there are certain things that seem to trigger your asthma symptoms (e.g., cold air, pollen, smoke), do your best to avoid them.
+If certain things seem to trigger your asthma symptoms (e.g., cold air, pollen, smoke), do your best to avoid them.

 5. Have an emergency plan in place.

-If you have a severe asthma attack, it’s important to know what to do ahead of time.
-Work with your doctor to develop an emergency plan that includes when and how to use rescue medications like inhalers or nebulizers
+If you have a severe asthma attack, it’s essential to know what to do ahead of time.
+Work with your doctor to develop an emergency plan that includes when and how to use rescue medications like inhalers or nebulizers.

 Prolotherapy is a Powerful Treatment for Chronic Pain and Breathing Problems.